The Dark Side of Gravity: Phenomenological Outlooks: Cosmology

 insuring that the universe expanding rate was indeed negligible compared to the density fluctuations growing rate thereby justifying our previous approximation.
 This accelerating universe from the CMB last scattering up to now is older than the standard model universe: $4/3H_{0}\approx 18$ billion years.

 But our universe is also much older at the time of Hydrogen recombination than it was usually believed to be in the Standard Model framework:

-provided we can neglect the earlier exponential regime duration.
-At $t_R $, the universe expanding rate was already (it decreases in time) so small that it did not affect at all the growing of primordial fluctuations so that we could reach soon the non-linear regime starting from the $10^{-5}$ density fluctuations of the CMB.
-We notice also that the smallest mass fluctuation able to grow after recombination for the present universe density $\rho _0 =3.10^{-31}g/cm^3$ is the Jean mass $\approx 10^8M_\odot$ (see in Ref.~\refcite{Wein} the plotted Jean Mass as a function of temperature for different values of the density) while the typical dwarf galaxy baryonic visible mass is $\approx 10^9M_\odot$.
+provided we can neglect the earlier phases duration.
+At $t_R $, the universe expanding rate was already so small that it did not affect at all the growing of primordial fluctuations so that we could soon reach the non-linear regime starting from $10^{-5}$ density fluctuations in the CMB assuming such fluctuations was originally present in the CMB and are not due to unexpected foregrounds having left their imprint through the physics of discontinuities.
+We notice also that the smallest mass fluctuation able to grow after recombination for the present universe density $\rho _0 =3.10^{-31}g/cm^3$ is the Jean mass $\approx 10^8M_\odot$ (see in Ref.~\refcite{Wein} the plotted Jean Mass as a function of temperature for different values of the density) while the typical dwarf galaxy baryonic visible mass is $\approx 10^9 M_\odot$.

-The larger dimensions of voids interpreted as structures in the conjugate form indicate an initial asymmetry between the two conjugate universes content as first suggested by JP Petit (Ref.~\refcite{petit}) whose simulations have confirmed the appearance of large voids with galaxies concentrated at the periphery of these repelling conjugate structures.
+The larger dimensions of voids interpreted as structures in the conjugate form indicate an asymmetry between the two conjugate universes evolutions as first suggested by JP Petit (Ref.~\refcite{petit}) whose simulations have confirmed the appearance of large voids with galaxies concentrated at the periphery of these repelling conjugate structures.
 The matter/anti-matter symmetry was satisfied at the origin of time when the two sides of the universe merged.
 After separation, the annihilation of antimatter and matter on both sides must have produced as much matter remaining on our side than antimatter on the conjugate side and an a priori different density of radiation but stastistically negligible relative difference $\propto \frac{1}{\sqrt{N}}$ considering the large number N of annihilating particles involved.
-Therefore the density of baryons and photons are the same on both side.
-The origin of the asymmetrical evolution is obvious : if our side mainly evolved according the $t_{clock}^{2}$ regime, the conjugate side must have mainly evolved according the $t_{clock}^{2/3}$ regime.
+Therefore the densities of (anti)baryons and photons are the same on both side.
+The origin of the asymmetrical evolution is obvious if one side is contracting while the other side is expanding.
 This is probably the main reason for the nowadays very large asymmetry between the typical sizes and shapes of structures on the conjugate sides.
-In this regime our clocks are also accelerating with respect to the conjugate side clocks so that the conjugate side may be somewhat late and in particular, its matter-radiation decoupling and formation of structures probably started later.

 Therefore, we found that our model is not only successful in explaining the growing of the smallest initial CMB fluctuations in the linear regime without any need for dark matter nor dark energy but also could lead to an efficient formation of galaxies and universe voids interpreted as over-densities in the conjugate form.
 In this derivation the very small expanding rate in the early universe played a crucial role.